Task-Agnostic Graph Explanations: Introduction

-To address the above limitations, we present a new task-agnostic explanation pipeline, shown in Figure~\ref{fig:pipeline}, where we decompose a prediction model into a GNN embedding model and a downstream model, designing separate explainers for each component.
+To address the above limitations, we present a new task-agnostic explanation pipeline, where the learned explainer is independent from downstream tasks and can take downstream models as input conditions, as shown in Figure~\ref{fig:pipeline}.
+Specifically, we decompose a prediction model into a GNN embedding model and a downstream model, designing separate explainers for each component.
 We design the downstream explainers to cooperate with the embedding explainer.
 The embedding explainer is trained using a self-supervised training framework, which we dub Task-Agnostic GNN Explainer (\ours), with no knowledge of downstream tasks, models, or labels.
 In contrast to existing explainers, the learning objective for \ours is computed at the graph or node embeddings without involving task-related predictions.
-In addition to eliminating the need for downstream tasks in \ours, we argue that the self-supervision performed on the embeddings can bring additional performance boost in terms of the explanation quality compared to existing task-specific baselines such as GNNExplainer and PGExplainer.
+In addition to eliminating the need for downstream tasks in \ours, we argue that the self-supervision performed on the embeddings can bring an additional performance boost in terms of the explanation quality compared to existing task-specific baselines such as GNNExplainer and PGExplainer.

 We summarize our contributions as follows: 1) We introduce the task-agnostic explanation problem and propose a two-stage explanation pipeline involving an embedding explainer and a downstream explainer.
 This enables the explanation of multiple downstream tasks with a single embedding explainer.
-2) We propose a self-supervised training framework \ours, which is based on conditioned contrastive learning to train the embedding explainer. \ours requires no knowledge of downstream tasks.
+2) We propose a self-supervised training framework \ours, which is based on conditioned contrastive learning to train the embedding explainer.
+The training of \ours requires no knowledge of downstream tasks.
 3) We perform experiments on real-world datasets and observe that \ours outperforms existing learning-based explanation baselines in terms of explanation quality, universal explanation ability, and the time required for training and inference.

+\paragraph{Relations with Prior Work} Our work studies a novel explanation problem under the two-stage and multi-task settings.
+The settings are important in both industrial and academic scenarios but have not been studied by prior work.
+Whereas existing studies focus on designing optimization approaches~\cite{ying2019gnnexplainer, yuan2021explainability} and explainer architectures~\cite{luoparameterized} under the typical task-specific setting, our work focuses on an orthogonal problem to enable task-agnostic explanations with the proposed framework including the universal embedding explainer and conditioned learning objectives.